Breaking the Silence: A Groundbreaking Project to Support Older Adults Affected by Sexual Violence

 A public health and social justice issue

 The psychological consequences of sexual trauma do not fade with age.
 In fact, they can resurface or intensify over time—leading to isolation, anxiety, depression, sleep disturbances, and diminished self-worth.
 These impacts profoundly shape daily life and well-being.
+At La Traversée, we affirm that it is never too late to to begin a healing journey.
+Older adults, just like anyone else, deserve free, specialized care tailored to their needs.

 A project in two phases